 Subtotal: 8

-NOTE: Students in Organizational Leadership may count ECON 200 and students in Social Sciences may count SWRK 325 towards four of the remaining general education credits.
+NOTE: For an additional course towards the remaining general education credits, students in Organizational Leadership may count ECON 200, students in Social Sciences may count SWRK 325, and students in Strategic Communication may count COMM 256.
 This leaves 4-5 additional credits to fulfill the BPS general education requirement.
 Prior earned college credit will be evaluated to determine which (if any) of the above or those additional credits 4-5 credits may be counted.
 If not, the student will have to take one to two additional Gen Eds prior to graduation.
-GEND 200 can be offered in the 7-week format and will be among the recommended choices for additional Gen Ed credit if needed.

 Certificate of Undergraduate Studies Section – New page to be inserted between “College and Career Attainment” CUS and “Early Childhood Birth-Three CUS”

+Conflict and crisis communication C.U.S.

+Admission Requirements

+The certificate in Conflict and Crisis Communication is embedded into the requirements for the Bachelor of Professional Studies degree with a concentration in strategic communication.
+However, it is also open to any undergraduate student at Rhode Island College.

+Completion Requirement

+A 2.0 GPA in the program is required.

+Course Requirements

+Courses